heyx3/Bplus.jl/docs/Resources.md

 * `Target(size::v2u, n_pretend_layes::Int)` creates an instance with no actual outputs, but which pretends to have the given number of outputs.
 * `Target(color::Union{TargetOutput, Vector{TargetOutput}}, depth_stencil::TargetOutput)` creates an instance with zero or more color attachments, and the given depth/stencil attachment.
 * `Target(depth_stencil::TargetOutput)` creates an instance with no color attachments, only a depth and/or stencil attachment.
-* `Target(color::TargetOutput, depth_stencil::E_DepthStencilFormats, ds_no_sampling::Bool = true, ds_sampling_mode = DepthStencilSources.depth)` creates a target with one color output, and one depth/stencil output which by default is not sampleable.
-If it *is* marked sampleable, the fourth parameter controls what can be sampled from it.
+* `Target(color::TargetOutput, depth_stencil::E_DepthStencilFormats, ds_no_sampling::Bool = true, ds_sampling_mode = DepthStencilSources.depth)` creates a target with one color output, and one depth/stencil output which by default is not sampleable (meaning, it's not a `Texture`).
+If you *do* mark it sampleable, the fourth parameter controls what can be sampled from it.

 ## Use